Meet the team: Francesca

 • Meaning: Somebody who has the same name as you / your ‘name-twin’, or namesake.

-• In Context: Me confundes con otra Elena, es mi tocaya.
+• In context: Me confundes con otra Elena, es mi tocaya.

 • Translation: You’re getting me mixed up with the other Elena, we have the same name.